RachelSa/hiring-engineers/answers.md

 # Blog
 ## A Quickstart for Metrics Collection: The datadog-metrics Node Package
-Created by Datadog community member Daniel Bader the [datadog-metrics package](https://www.npmjs.com/package/datadog-metrics) provides a quick and easy setup for reporting metrics through a Node application to Datadog's API.
+Created by Datadog community member Daniel Bader the [datadog-metrics package](https://www.npmjs.com/package/datadog-metrics) provides quick and easy setup for reporting metrics through a Node application to Datadog's API.

 The datadog-metrics package provides:
  - A Node.js interface for reporting metrics
- - Easy setup (no need to install a Datadog Agent)
+ - Easy setup - no need to install a Datadog agent
- - Aggregation (run multiple metrics, and have datadog-metrics aggregate by key and tag)
+ - Aggregation - run multiple metrics, and have datadog-metrics aggregate by key and tag
- - Buffering (no need to send a request for each reported metric)
+ - Buffering - no need to send a request for each reported metric
- - Histogram metrics calculation and reporting (call `histogram()` with a key and value, and have datadog-metrics calculate histogram metrics to send to Datadog)
+ - Histogram metrics calculation and reporting (call `histogram()` with a key and value, and have datadog-metrics calculate histogram metrics to send to Datadog
  - Gauge and counter metrics reporting

 ### Install and Config